Datasets SOEP-Core

 hid, cid, intid

-pl “Individual questionnaire” (long): The PL dataset contains all waves of the $P datasets from SOEP-Core.
-In addition, the PL file includes all variables of all waves of the datasets $POST and $PAUSL.
-This means that the PL dataset contains all variables from the individual questionnaire for all waves.
+pl “Data from individual questionnaire” (long): The PL dataset contains all waves of the $P datasets from SOEP-Core.
+In addition, the PL file includes all information of all waves of the datasets $POST and $PAUSL.
+This means that the PL dataset contains all information from the individual questionnaire for all waves.
 In addition, the individual-specific data from the IAB-SOEP Migration Survey and IAB-BAMF-SOEP Refugee Survey are integrated into the PL dataset.

 Attention